-IGEL Platinum Partner A2U had endpoints within the healthcare organization’s finance department up and running within a few hours following the potentially crippling cyberattack, thanks to the innovative micro endpoint.
+IGEL Platinum Partner A2U had endpoints within the healthcare organization’s finance department up and running within a few hours following the potentially crippling cyberattack, thanks to the innovative UD Pocket.

 “Our client took a significant hit from malware and the IGEL came to the rescue.
 Within a few hours, we had an entire department up and running on the IGEL Linux OS, and because we didn’t have to wipe the machines’ data, integrity on the hardware was maintained.”Robert Hammond, Vice President of Sales, A2U

 - A2U is a national IT services provider dedicated to developing business optimizing solutions for clients across a wide range of verticals, specializing in healthcare.

 - Malware had infiltrated a hospital’s computer network and was spreading quickly